 Your values—who you are—will change over time and your budget will need to change with it.

 A lot of times when failure happens, we like to give up and curl into a ball in the corner.
-Even if you’ve felt like this before (I know I’ve done it plenty), you know that’s not the correct attitude to have.
+I know I’ve done it plenty, but this is not the correct attitude to have.

 When you’re budgeting, whether you are a seasoned pro or just starting out, you are going to mess up.
 And that is ok!
 Let me repeat that.